huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_policy.md

 Manages a WAF policy resource within HuaweiCloud.

 -> **NOTE:** All WAF resources depend on WAF instances, and the WAF instances need to be purchased before they can be used.
-The policy resource can be used in Cloud Mode, Dedicated Mode and ELB Mode.
+The policy resource can be used in Cloud Mode and Dedicated Mode.

 ## Example Usage